 UPDATED April 12.
-2019 with what actually did happen, which did involve some planes.
+2019 with what actually did happen, which did involve some planes, and (hopefully finally) on Oct.
+29, 2019, with the surprising news that some iPhones are belatedly affected.
 This story was originally published March 7, 2019.

 Don't look now, but there's another Y2K-like computer-calendar problem on the way, and this one arrives on April 6, 2019.